What is a full-time equivalent (FTE)?

 - Add the cost of any bonuses

-For example, a full-time employee works 2,080 hours at $30/hour:
+For example, one full-time employee works 2,080 hours at $30/hour:

 - Base salary: $62,400